get to know the story behind this massive monument in Forsyth Park

 The Civil War became a historical hotspot.
 Some called for the removal of Confederate statues across the South; others demanded the figures remain.

 Yet Georgia law prohibited the removal of Confederate monuments.
 The City of Savannah had no choice but to compromise.
 A task force was appointed to resolve the issue.

 Rebranding the monument seemed uniquely effective, and the Confederate Monument became the Civil War Memorial.
 This required little more than a renaming ceremony and an updated plaque.

 Savannah has decided to keep the Confederate Soldier atop the monument, though the busts of two Confederate Officers will be relocated to local cemeteries.

-Forsyth Park is 30-acres large, so be sure to hydrate!
-It’s bordered by Gaston, Drayton, and Whitaker Streets.
+Forsyth Park is 30-acres in size and is bordered by Gaston, Drayton, and Whitaker Streets.
 Visitors to Forsyth Park will also find the Spanish-American War Memorial and the Fountain.